peterjbardenhagen/openai-mcp-agent-dotnet/README.md

    >    azd env set USE_LOGIN false
    >    ```
    >
-   > 1. During the deployment, you will be asked to enter the Azure Subscription and location.
+   > 1. During the deployment,
+   >    - You will be asked to enter the Azure Subscription and location.
+   >    - You will also be asked to enter OpenAI Endpoint and OpenAI API Key.
+   >    - If you want to use Azure Keyless access approach, please follow this document, [Use Azure OpenAI without keys](https://learn.microsoft.com/azure/developer/ai/keyless-connections).

 1. In the terminal, get the client app URL deployed.
 It might look like: